 General Approach Following Exposure to Hepatitis A Virus

-Transmission of hepatitis A virus (HAV) results primarily via the fecal-oral route, through either person-to-person contact or by ingestion of contaminated food or water.
+Hepatitis A virus (HAV) is primarily transmitted via the fecal-oral route, through either person-to-person contact or by ingestion of contaminated food or water.
 The evaluation and management of a patient potentially exposed to HAV entails a three-part strategy.
-First, the context in which the exposure occurred should be considered, and need for administering postexposure prophylaxis assessed.
-Second, if this assessment reveals that the exposure warrants postexposure prophylaxis, immune globulin (IG) should be administered.
-Third, assessment of future risk for acquisition of hepatitis A virus (HAV) should direct administration of hepatitis A vaccine to prevent future infection.
+First, the context in which the exposure occurred should be considered, and the necessity of postexposure prophylaxis assessed.
+Second, if this assessment reveals that the exposure warrants postexposure prophylaxis, immune globulin (IG) or single-antigen hepatitis A vaccine should be administered, depending on the evaluation of a variety of factors.
+Third, assessment of future risk for acquisition of hepatitis A virus (HAV) should direct initiation (or completion) of hepatitis A vaccine to prevent future infection.

 Assessment for Hepatitis A Postexposure Prophylaxis

 Administering postexposure prophylaxis to prevent hepatitis A should occur if the following four criteria are met.